How to Naturally Treat Bipolar Disorder

 The link between substance abuse and bipolar disorder is likely due to brain changes caused by the condition.
 As mentioned, people with bipolar are more likely to engage in risky behavior.
 It’s believed this is due to alterations in brain circuits responsible for reward experiences. ²¹

-This can lead certain people chasing short-term rewards, such as drugs and alcohol.
+This can lead certain people to chase short-term rewards, such as drugs and alcohol.
 In turn, they don’t consider the long-term consequences such actions can have.

 If you engage in drugs and alcohol or have considered such activity, there are a few things you can do to avoid this behavior: